gilmandelbaum/analysis-pipeline-for-photometry_ex/Nb_3x_photometry_signal_analysis/README.md

 3_i: df/f using a Sliding window of 10 seconds and 1 percentile to calculate baseline.
 Smoothing using 150ms sliding window with avg.

 3_j: df/f using a Sliding window of 10 seconds and 0.5 percentile to calculate baseline.
 Smoothing using 1 sec sliding window with avg for d1 and 250ms for d2.
 Z score on that and add the value 2.

+3_k: df/f using a Sliding window of 10 seconds and 0.5 percentile to calculate baseline.
+Smoothing using 1 sec sliding window with avg for d1 and 250ms for d2.
+Z score.

+3_l: df/f using a Sliding window of 10 seconds and 0.5 percentile to calculate baseline. normalize betweeen 0 and 1 the full trace.